-Nicaragua profile
+Nicaragua media guide

 Many of the main TV networks favour particular political factions and members of the ruling elite have financial stakes in media outlets, says Freedom House.
 It says the Ortega administration "engages in systematic efforts to obstruct and discredit media critics".

+RSF says there is practically no independent media within the country due to the "strong wave of repression that the Daniel Ortega regime launched against opposition politicians, civil organizations and independent media".

-There were 1.9 million internet users by 2017, around 60% of the population (Internetworldstats.com).
+There were 4.2 million internet users by July 2022, comprising 63% of the population (Internetworldstats.com).

 Television